-Joe Jack and John (JJJ) is a theatre company that produces original, bilingual, multidisciplinary shows combining video, dance, and the spoken word.
+Joe Jack and John is a theatre company that produces original, bilingual, multidisciplinary shows combining video, dance, and the spoken word.
 Our artistic approach is deeply humanistic and inclusive; our creations represent a social microcosm by integrating professional actors with an intellectual disability or from diverse cultural backgrounds.

 We favour devised creation for projects that centre on current social issues.
 The uniqueness of our artistic teams is as much about aesthetic research as it is about promoting human encounters: we aim to lift up rarely-heard voices; to encourage reflection on contemporary issues; and to move the social conversation forward through art.